 Likewise, Beghetto (2007) found that prospective teachers tended to prefer student responses that were relevant rather than unique.

 Assessing the positive benefits of 'teaching for Creativity' on other areas of learning is challenging because gains are not linear, nor parallel.
-Benefits may only come into fruition later on.
+And benefits may only come into fruition later on.

 Several recent surveys and interviews of executives and human-resources professionals in companies within many sectors and in multiple countries indicate that creativity skills are among the most important skills for employees,